AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 Analysis of the correlation of 13 markets on 1st day, 1st week and 2nd week after the speech was delivered. - Keerthan Ugrani

 Choosing the perfectly correlated data and assigning it to the variable - Keerthan Ugrani

+data paths updated for the pynb files so as to match the new data folder path - Anusha Chattopadhyay